sketchplugins/plugin-directory/README.md

 - [Replace Images](https://github.com/shakemno/sketch-replace-images), by shakemno: Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.
 - [Stark](http://www.getstark.co), by Stark Lab, Inc.: Ensure your design is accessible and high contrast for every type of color blindness.
 - [Sketch Data Populator](https://datapopulator.com), by precious design studio: A Sketch App plugin to populate your documents with meaningful data.
 Goodbye Lorem Ipsum.
 Hello JSON.
-- [Sketch Meaxure](https://github.com/qjebbs/sketch-meaxure), by utom & jebbs: Make it a fun to create spec for developers and teammates
 - [Mupixa](https://github.com/mupixa/sketch-plugin-mupixa), by www.mupixa.com: Mupixa allows you to leverage the full potential of your prototypes by conducting usability research fast and effortlessly.
 - [Custom Zoom](https://github.com/alexkaessner/custom-zoom-sketch), by Alexander Käßner: Zoom your document to a custom zoom level.
 - [Sketch Table Builder](https://github.com/EricKramp/sketch-table-builder), by Eric Kramp: Quickly and easily use a single symbol and a CSV to create a data table.
 - [Envato Elements](https://github.com/envato/extensions-sketch-plugin), by envato: Envato Elements Sketch plugin makes it easy to import a select range of Web and Mobile UI Kits from Envato Elements!
 - [Swap Color Libraries](https://github.com/KevinGutowski/Swap-Color-Libraries), by Kevin Gutowski: Change all your colors in a document to point to a different library using the same color variable names.
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
-- [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
-Translate and preview any design with ease
-- [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
 - [Omnis Skeleton Generator](https://github.com/taohsu/skeletongenerator), by taohsu: Generate skeleton/placeholder UI from the selected components
 - [Homey](https://github.com/athombv/SketchPluginHomey), by Athom B.V.: Insert Homey App icons directly into your Sketch projects.